PangkajRoy/role_permissions/README.md

 ## Laravel Version
 Using this application laravel version 11.

+## Uses
+# Step -1:
+Download this project and place it your required folder.
+# Step -2:
+ Run the following command
+ php artisan migrate
+ php artisan db:seed

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.